What Is Hepatoblastoma?

 - imaging tests:

-- a biopsy: removing a piece of tumor tissue with the help of ultrasound.
-This helps the doctor see the best area of the tumor to remove.
+- a biopsy: removing a piece of tumor tissue with the help of ultrasound, which lets the doctor see the best area of the tumor to remove

 How Is Hepatoblastoma Treated?